 Alternatives for Abnormal Shorting and Abnormal Returns

 We also find that the SCA-lawsuit patterns in abnormal returns and abnormal shorting remain very similar when we investigate alternative methods to adjust for abnormality.
 In Figure 3, we reproduce the time-series plots of abnormal returns and abnormal short selling for 21 days around the event date.
-Instead of using the matching portfolio approach as we did in Figure 2, in this figure we compute abnormal returns by subtracting CRSP valueweighted index returns.
+Instead of using the matching portfolio approach as we did in Figure 2, in this figure we compute abnormal returns by subtracting CRSP value-weighted index returns.
 For abnormal short selling, Figure 3 adjusts the event-window short selling for each lawsuit case by subtract the own-firm’s sample mean of short selling in a pre-event window from 66 to 22 trading days before the filing date.
 We choose a substantial 17-day gap (day t 22) for this adjustment average, prior to day t 5 for the beginning of the pre-event window, to guard against the event having an undue influence on the benchmark average.
 A comparison of Figures 2 and 3 indicates that the patterns are very similar for both our featured and our alternative metrics for abnormal shorting and abnormal returns.
 Thus, we conclude that our results are robust to the alternative measures of abnormal returns and abnormal short selling.

 Extended Regression Models